-Vectrus, Inc. (Vectrus, the Company, our company, we, us or our) is a leading provider of services to the United States (U.S.) government worldwide.
-Leveraging a history of more than 70 years, we provide global service solutions in 129 locations and 22 countries across three continents in both stable and unstable political and economic environments.
-We believe that a primary strength of our company is our expeditionary nature that is grounded in our ability to recruit U.S. and international personnel with appropriate expertise, as well as navigate the logistical, legal, and other challenges of operating in multiple, challenging overseas locations.
-We have a proven history of deploying resources rapidly and with precision to support the mission success of our customers.
+Leveraging a history of more than 70 years, Vectrus, Inc. (Vectrus, the Company, our company, we, us or our) is a leading provider of global service solutions, including facility and logistics services and information technology and network communications services to the United States (U.S.) government in 148 locations and 26 countries and territories across four continents in both stable and unstable political and economic environments.
+We operate our business based on three core values of Integrity, Respect and Responsibility.
+A primary strength of our company is our expeditionary nature to recruit U.S. and international personnel, as well as navigate the logistical, legal, and other challenges of operating in multiple challenging overseas locations.
+We have a proven history of deploying resources rapidly and with precision to support the success of our customers' missions.
+Our strategy is to advance our competitive profile and further differentiate Vectrus as an innovator in the emerging converged infrastructure market.